nf-core/airrflow/docs/usage/bulk_tutorial.md

-# nf-core/airrflow: Bulk AIRRseq tutorial
+# nf-core/airrflow: Bulk AIRR-seq tutorial

 This tutorial provides a step by step introduction on how to run nf-core/airrflow on bulk AIRR-seq data.